Winds of Change: Gender Quota on Boards in the Face of Patriarchy

-Keywords: Gender quota, Female directors, Independent directors, Board composition, Director quality
+Keywords: Gender quota, Female directors, Board composition, Director quality

 Suggested Citation: Suggested Citation